 Topeak Mini DXG MasterBlaster Bike Pump

-The Topeak Mini DXG MasterBlaster Bike Pump is the perfect bike pump for touring bikes, road and mountain bikes.
+The Topeak Mini DXG MasterBlaster Bike Pump is the perfect travel bike pump for touring bikes, road and mountain bikes.

 Its SmartHead design makes it easy to attach to Presta, Schrader, or Dunlop valves.
 The Dual Action pumping system allows you to inflate tires quickly with less effort.

-The aluminum barrel and thumb lock make this bike pump lightweight yet durable.
+The aluminum barrel and thumb lock make this cycling pump lightweight yet durable.
 It comes with a mounting bracket that can be attached to your frame or seat post so you have easy access when you need it.

 Check this bicycle touring pump out on Amazon: Topeak Mini DXG Bike Pump